FReak4L/Tc-Config/README.md

   <li>
     <strong>System Update & Package Installation:</strong>
-    <p>Next, it updates your system and installs necessary packages like `iproute2` and `iptables`.
+    <p>Next, it updates your system and installs necessary packages like <code>iproute2</code> and <code>iptables</code>.
 These tools are essential for managing network traffic and applying the QoS rules.</p>
   </li>

   <li>